AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 The ability to change the Owner of a proof is particularly useful from a workflow management point of view.
 It allows the person responsible for the project to take over the ownership of proofs, giving them edit rights on the proofs and the ability to view them in the My proofs view.

-To change the Owner of the proof via the Proof details page:
+To change the Owner of the proof via the [!UICONTROL Proof] details page:

 * Click on the Actions menu next to the name of the person you would like to make the Owner&nbsp;
-* Select Make owner from the drop-down menu.&nbsp;
+* Select [!UICONTROL Make owner] from the drop-down menu.&nbsp;
-* Alternatively, you can click into the Owner field next to the proof image and choose the new Owner from the drop-down displayed.
+* Alternatively, you can click into the [!UICONTROL Owner] field next to the proof image and choose the new Owner from the drop-down displayed.

 Once this is done, the word "Owner" will be displayed next to that person's name.